After 9/11, a big question I got a lot was, “why are you still a Muslim?”

 When you see it on a TV show, it’s never a good thing if someone is a Muslim.
 On those shows, it’s more about perpetuating the stereotypes, and thus, the fears.

-Apparently, it is still a question today, though, “why are you still a Muslim?”.
+But to this day, it’s a question I face often, “why are you still a Muslim?”.

-But you know what’s funny?
-I now actually want to answer it.
+You know what’s funny?
+Now, I actually want to answer it.